feranco/feranco.github.io/_posts/2018-06-18-string-integer-conversion.md

 * stof, stod, stold that converts from a string to a floating-point value.

 {% highlight cpp %}
-string s = "1927";
+std::string s = "1927";
 int number = stoi(s);
 {% endhighlight %}

-A third method is to use the C library function sscanf as in the following example:
+A third method is to use the C library function sscanf as in the following example converting a string to an integer:

 {% highlight cpp %}
 #include <string>